-Make sure to measure both feet.
-Most people have feet that are slightly different lengths.
+- Make sure to measure both feet, since most people have feet that are slightly different lengths.
 Ideally we try and size to the smallest of the two feet.
-Remember, most new boots these days have some type of thermo-formable liner, so it will be pretty easy to create some space in the liner if need be.
-Not to mention that any ski boot can be modified to make it a size larger.
-But no ski boot can be modified to make it a size smaller.
+Most new boots these days have some type of thermo-formable liner, so it will be pretty easy to create some space in the liner.

-Now that we have determined that we have an appropriately sized shell, we can fit the boots for the width and volume of the foot.
-We can also determine if we need to thermo-fit the liners, and where to focus on creating some space.
+Now that you have determined that you have an appropriately sized shell, you can fit the boots for the width and volume of the foot.
+You can also determine if you need to thermo-fit the liners, and where to focus on creating some space.